camgraff/forgotten-maze/README.md

 - Creation of the maze using depth first search algorithm
 - Collision of units for player and walls made inside of the maze as well as the surrounding canvas.
 - Time Score and Coin Collection Score

+Why We Deserve 100:
+For this project, our group believes we have met all requirements for the project game.
+We have also added additional features that make our game unique as well as the playing style where arrow and WASD work interchangibly.